‘A man of words and action’: Tributes paid to Desmond Tutu following death

 “The Anglican church in particular gives thanks for one of its greatest saints.
 But Christian people everywhere, and all people of goodwill, will today be mourning the loss of someone who showed the world what following Jesus looks like and where it leads.”

-Prime Minister Boris Johnson said Archbishop Desmond Tutu would be remembered for his leadership and humour.
+Prime Minister Boris Johnson said Tutu would be remembered for his leadership and humour.

 He said: “I am deeply saddened to hear of the death of Archbishop Desmond Tutu.